thinkjones/meanterprise/README.md

 http://localhost:3000

-Client Side Authentication
+Client Route Security
 --------------------------

-Client Side Authentication (CSA) is managed using a pattern inspired by the [angular-client-side-auth](https://github.com/fnakstad/angular-client-side-auth) repository.
+Client Side Security (CSS) is managed using a pattern inspired by the [angular-client-side-auth](https://github.com/fnakstad/angular-client-side-auth) repository.
 The short description of the CSA pattern is:

 1) Add access role to your routes: